tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 IPv6 Router Advertisement (RA) options {{?RFC8106}}.
 These options describe one or more DNS resolver IP addresses, to be used for traditional unencrypted DNS.

-Discovering an encrypted resolver that is provisioned by the network can provide several
+Using an encrypted resolver that is provisioned by the network can provide several benefits that are not possible if only unencrypted DNS is used:
-benefits:

 - Prevent other devices on the network from observing client DNS messages
 - Verify that answers come from the selected DNS resolver